Florida Yoga Studio Shooting: Hero Takes Down Gunman with Vacuum Cleaner

 Recently we saw another horrific shooting - this time at a Tallahassee, Florida yoga studio.
-He managed to kill two people and seriously wound four more.
-The scene could have been far worse if not for the heroic, quick response of Joshua Quick.
+The gunman managed to kill two people and seriously wound four more.
+The scene could have been far worse if not for the heroic response of Joshua Quick.

 The Institute for Childhood Preparedness provides training for an active shooter incident.
 Our reality-based training has been specifically designed for those who care for children.
 We train participants to study their surroundings and find viable, potentially life-saving weapons.
 In classrooms and learning centers, many everyday items can disorient or stop an active threat.